laroi/ptest/readme.md

 # Ptest
-Ptest is a small application to which asks you some basic questions and collection the answers.
+Ptest is a small application  which asks you some basic questions and collection the answers.
 You can view the answers submitted by others as well.
 # Features!

   - View all the question